TheGreatPaw/TheGreatPaw/README.md

 ---

 ### 🤖 PREDICTING STUDENT EMPLOYABILITY USING MACHINE LEARNING BASED ON SOFT SKILLS ASSESSMENT
-This research manuscript, presented to the faculty at Mindanao State University, explores the relationship between a student's soft skills and their employability status.
+This study explores the relationship between a student's soft skills and their employability status.
 By utilizing a dataset of 2,982 students and applying educational data mining techniques, the sources aim to identify which specific traits—such as communication and mental alertness—most effectively predict whether a graduate will be classified as "Employable" or "Less Employable".

 Features/Methods:
 - SEMMA Methodology: The study follows the SEMMA framework (Sample, Explore, Modify, Model, Assess), a structured data mining process developed by SAS to guide the analysis from data selection to model evaluation